Sign in Sign up

 Most of us spend an hour a day swivel-chairing — Hacker News, then The Verge, then Lobsters, then five team-specific blogs, then a podcast app, then back to the top because "did I check that one yet?".
 The platforms call this engagement.
 It's just lost time.

-Tech Feed Reader inverts that.
+Feeder inverts that.
 You declare what you care about.
-The server pulls every feed every ten minutes.
-Claude triages overnight.
-The ranker learns from your clicks.
+The hourly refresh cron pulls every feed automatically; Claude triages overnight; the ranker learns from your clicks.

 The algorithm works for you, not against you.
 Nothing is optimised for retention.
 Nothing is monetised.
 There's no feed of someone else's choosing.